isomerpages/govtech-gobusiness-main/_start-a-business/faq.md

     content: |
       Strong trade and investment makes Singapore the most competitive Asian country and the world’s easiest place to do business.
 Singapore is famed for a smooth-running bureaucracy, which sees various government agencies working together seamlessly to help businesses grow.

-      You can refer to our [start-up guide](/start-a-business/) for general guidance on how to register and run a business in Singapore.
+      You can refer to our [Start-up Guide](/start-a-business/) for general guidance on how to register and run a business in Singapore.
   - title: What is ACRA?
     content: |
       The Accounting and Corporate Regulatory Authority (ACRA) is the regulator of business registration, financial reporting, public accountants and corporate service providers; it also facilitates enterprise.